devans1913/LIRI-BOT/README.md

 ## Getting Started:
 Download the "screenshots" folder to access the animations of each command.
-This will allow you to better see how LIRI works.
+This will allow you to better see how LIRI works with each given command.

 ## concert-this: